2022–23 Army Black Knights men's basketball team

 The 2022–23 Army Black Knights men's basketball team represented the United States Military Academy in the 2022–23 NCAA Division I men's basketball season.
 The Black Knights, led by seventh-year head coach Jimmy Allen, played their home games at Christl Arena in West Point, New York as members of the Patriot League.
+They finished the season 17–16, 10–8 in Patriot League play to finish in fourth place.
+They defeated Boston University in the quarterfinals of the Patriot League tournament before losing to Colgate in the semifinals.

+On March 10, 2023, the school fired head coach Jimmy Allen.
+On March 29, the school named Butler assistant coach Kevin Kuwik the team's new head coach.

 Previous season

 The Black Knights finished the 2021–22 season 15–16, 9–9 in Patriot League play to finish in fifth place.
 As the No. 5 seed, they lost to No. 4 seed Lehigh in the quarterfinals of the Patriot League tournament.